JetBrains/intellij-platform-plugin-template/README.md

 Most of the IntelliJ Platform codebase tests are model-level, run in a headless environment using an actual IDE instance.
 The tests usually test a feature as a whole rather than individual functions that comprise its implementation, like in unit tests.

-Depending on the feature type and its execution time, there are two types of tests available in the IntelliJ Platform test framework:
-- heavy tests – each test runs in a new project,
-- light tests – all tests share the same project for running.

-Check the [Light and Heavy Tests][docs:light-and-heavy-tests] documentation section for more information.

 In `src/test/kotlin`, you'll find a basic test that utilizes `BasePlatformTestCase` and runs a few checks against the XML files to indicate an example operation of creating files on the fly or reading them from `src/test/resources/rename` test resources.

 > **TIP:** Run your tests using predefined *Run Tests* configuration or by invoking the `./gradlew test` Gradle task.

 ### UI tests

-If your plugin provides custom user interfaces, you should consider covering them with tests and the functionality they utilize.
+If your plugin provides complex user interfaces, you should consider covering them with tests and the functionality they utilize.

-[IntelliJ UI Test Robot][gh:intellij-ui-test-robot] allows you to write and execute UI tests within the IntelliJ IDEA running instance.
+[IntelliJ UI Test Robot][gh:intellij-ui-test-robot] allows you to write and execute UI tests within the IntelliJ IDE running instance.
 You can use the [XPath query language][xpath] to find components in the currently available IDE view.
 Once IDE with `robot-server` has started, you can open the `http://localhost:8082` page that presents the currently available IDEA UI components hierarchy in HTML format and use a simple `XPath` generator, which can help test your plugin's interface.